DrSquidX/DatCord/README.md

 * Chat Rooms              - Chat rooms made for you to be able to talk and communicate with friends.
 These can have a password, however it is optional.

-* Chat Room Moderation    - Chat room admins have the abilities to ban users from the chat-rooms, as well as being able to promote others.

 * Direct Messaging        - Privately chat with friends on the server.

 * Multi-Threaded          - The server can handle multiple clients at oncel, since it is multi-threaded(meaning that it could to many tasks at once, AKA Multi-Tasking).